nik0lai/psychonomie_nl/src/content/pages/conference.md

 The Scientific committee invites proposals for symposia on any topic relevant to the study of cognition, behavior and the brain.
 NVP has a strong preference for symposia proposals to focus on specific questions rather than a set of loosely related talks.
 Proposals that integrate multiple methodologies around common questions are particularly welcome.

-Symposia will feature 3 or 4 speakers in a one-hour session. __Deadline for symposia proposals is June 27, 2021__.
+Symposia will feature 3 or 4 speakers in a one-hour session. __Deadline for symposia proposals is July 4, 2021__.
 Symposia proposals can be submitted using this symposia proposal template by e-mail to the scientific committee (<SC@societyforbrainandcognition.nl>).
 All symposia proposals will be reviewed and rated by the members of scientific committee and seven symposia will be accepted.
 Please use <a href='/pages/attachments/Symposium-proposal-template-NVP-2021.docx'>this proposal template!</a>

 Agreement of the chair and speakers should be obtained before submission.
 Please note that inclusion of chairs or speakers to participate in more than one symposium proposal is not permitted.